JIoJIaJIu/angular-blocks/README.md

 ##CSS

 In terms of BEM (http://bem.info)
-There are such subject as block, element, modificator and state
+There are such subjects as block, element, modificator and state

 * block ( .block {} )
 * element ( .block_element {} )